streamr-dev/network-contracts/packages/network-subgraphs/README.md

-# Subgraph definitions for the stream permission registry
+# Subgraph definitions for streamr network

-## Setup
+## Start containers
-Everything is already included in the streamr-docker-dev environment
+Everything is already included in the streamr-docker-dev environment Run `streamr-docker-dev start deploy-network-subgraphs`

+## Build & publish the image

 The container and thus image that initially compiles and pushes the subgraph to the graph node can be recreated with the Dockerfile.
-To do so, run "docker build . -t streamr/graph-deploy-streamregistry-subgraph:dev", and then push the image with "docker push streamr/graph-deploy-streamregistry-subgraph:dev"
+To do so:
+- build image: `npm run docker:build` OR `docker build . -t streamr/deploy-network-subgraphs:dev`
+- publish image: `npm run docker:publish` OR `docker push streamr/deploy-network-subgraphs:dev`

-## Prod deployment to the centralised theGraph
+## Prod deployment to the hosted service
-First rename subgraph_prod.yaml to rename subgraph.yaml then follow the steps below (build it then set token, then deploy).
+Follow the steps below (build it then set token, then deploy).
 The token can be found on the theGraph dashboard https://thegraph.com/hosted-service/dashboard?account=streamr-dev
 Log in with your github user, then set the user to the streamr-dev user in the dashboard, not your github user!
 ```
-cd packages/streamregistry-thegraph-subgraph
+cd packages/network-subgraphs
 npm i
 npm run build
 npx graph auth --product hosted-service <TOKEN>